Nazaniiin/AB_Testing/README.md

 ### Invariant vs. Evaluation Metrics

-**Invariant Metrics** are used to perform sanity check before running the experiment.
-This is mainly because we want to see how our data is distributed.
+**Invariant Metrics:**

+After we divide our sample to control and experiment group, we want to make sure that this division has been done correctly i.e. we can asses the changes in our experiment group with more accuracy.
+To check this, we need to take a look at a few properties (aka. metrics) that check equivalences between the two groups, and which will not have direct implications on the efficacy of the experiment.
+We call these Invariant metrics.
 Invariant metrics perform consistent checking across all of our experiments.
 If the result of such checks are very different, it means that we might not be able to trust our data and need to do it all over again.

+The Invariant metrics that we choose for our Udacity experiment are:

-1. Number of cookies: This is the unit of diversion for the A/B test.
-Since the visit to the course overview page occurs before the experiment, this metric is independent of the experiment and thus should be evenly distributed between the control and experiment group.
+1. Number of cookies: This metric is also the Unit of Diversion in our A/B test.
+Since this cookie is generated when someone visits the Udacity webpage, and the webpage occurs **before** the experiment, it means that this metric does not get affected by the experiment and can be used as an invariant metric.

-2. Number of clicks: Since the users click before the free trial screener pops up, this metric is also independent of the experiment, and should be evenly distributed between the control and experiment groups.
+2. Number of clicks: Since the users click before the free trial screener pops up, this metric is also independent of the experiment, and can be counted as an invariant metric.

-3. Click-through-probability: This is simply a ratio of the above two metrics, and since they are both independent, this too is independent, and should be evenly distributed between the control and experiment groups.
+3. Click-through-probability: Since asking for the number of hours a user can devote to a course appears after the user clicks the 'start free trial' button; therefore, this metric remains the same between both groups and does NOT get affected by the experiment.

 **Evaluation Metrics** are usually the metrics that are used to perform business decisions with.
 In the Udacity example, it can be
 , is usually the business metris, like for example market share, number of users, or user experience metrics.
 Sometime it measure what previously stated as taking long time because it doesn't contain enough information, like measure user that got a job after taking MOOC.
 This is a difficult metrics which require special technique, as discussed in next blog.